 Again, why is time management important?
 When you’re more productive at work, you develop a healthier work/life balance, worry less about work during your free time, sleep better, and likely develop a stronger relationship with your colleagues or employees.
 It doesn’t get much more important than that!

-Best of all, every single app you need to excel at time management, be it Aeon Timeline, Timing, Merlin Project Express, or Be Focused, is available to you for a free trial through Setapp, a platform with over 150 productive app for your Mac.
+Best of all, every single app you need to excel at time management, be it Aeon Timeline, Timing, Merlin Project Express, Session, or Be Focused, is available to you for a free trial through Setapp, a platform with over 200 productivity app for your Mac.
 Start experimenting early to rip all those long-term benefits!